sipeed/sipeed_wiki/docs/soft/maixpy/en/course/advance/compile.md

 ---
 title: How to complie
 keywords: maixpy, k210, AIOT, edge computing
-desc: maixpy ​​doc: How to complie
+desc: maixpy  How to complie
 ---